gtlsgamr/htxyz/posts/mahabharat/mahabharat_episode_07.md

 have to go looking for someone to sit on the throne and Satyavati would stop pestering him for children to sit on the throne.

 One thing that I would like to draw your attention to, is that the title of this episode is misleading.
-Instead of it being about the birth of Karn, in reality it is about the insecurities of Dhritrashtra.
+Instead of it being about the birth of Karna, in reality it is about the insecurities of Dhritrashtra.
 It is about the seeds of envy and hate that will grow into trees whose roots will destroy the land of Hastinapur.
 It is about the fact that no matter how mature Dhritrashtra seemed when he gave the throne to Pandu before, a royal throne is a royal throne.
 Poor Gandhari tries so hard to make him *see* what he has and yet all he *sees* is the "injustice" that he faced by giving up the royal throne.

 Curiousity killed the cat.
-In this case, apparently it killed Karn.
+In this case, apparently it killed Karna.
 Kunti's utter curious nature led to the birth of a child with golden armor.
 The prodigal child of the sun god himself.
 Alas!
 This story involves a lot of babies being drowned in rivers, and a lot of undesired children!